Salesforce Apps

 Step 2: Install and Integrate Your Telephony App

 Before setting up the call center, you need to integrate your chosen telephony system with Salesforce.
+All apps require some integration and configuration, and the specific steps may vary slightly depending on the provider.
 Most telephony providers offer apps or CTI adapters that can be installed from Salesforce AppExchange.
-Follow these steps:
+Here is one common way to do it:

 1. Install the App:

-• Go to AppExchange and search for the app provided by your telephony service (e.g., RingCentral, Twilio, or Five9).
+• Go to AppExchange and search for the app provided by your telephony service.

 • Install the app into your Salesforce org, ensuring you have the necessary permissions.